 To qualify for NAFTA TN visa status, the sponsored employee must:

 Citizens of Canada or Mexico are granted TN work visa status for up to three (3) year, renewable in one-year increments.
-Canadian citizens may apply at any U.S. port of entry.
+Canadian citizens may apply at any U.S. port of entry or an application to classify a Canadian citizen as a TN non immigrant may be submitted to USCIS as either a regular processing application or with a request for Premium Processing Service.
 Mexican citizens may apply at any U.S. Consulate.
 Applications to extend NAFTA work visa status for an additional three years may be made while the sponsored employee is in the United States.
 Canadians or Mexicans who are in the U.S. may file to change their non-immigrant visa status to TN non-immigrant work visa status.
 Extensions and status change are filed with the Vermont Service Center of USCIS.

 Our principal attorney, Ronald S. Shapiro, offers extensive knowledge and over 30 years of experience in all areas of business immigration.
 To discuss NAFTA visa sponsorship for a particular position or individual, or for general consulting on the TN visa and other employment-based immigration, contact our Chicago law firm to arrange a consultation or presentation.